THIS POST MAY CONTAIN AFFILIATE LINKS. AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES. PLEASE READ THE DISCLOSURE FOR MORE INFORMATION

 Wat Tham Suwan Khuha

-A little drive outside the island is situated Wat Tham Suwan Khuha – famous for it’s majestic reclining Buddha surrounded by incredible limestone cliffs plunging right down in to the sea.
+A little drive outside the island is situated Wat Tham Suwan Khuha – famous for its majestic reclining Buddha surrounded by incredible limestone cliffs plunging right down into the sea.